 Below shows a simple example using row spanning.
-The example doesn't make much sense, it just arbitrarily sets row span on some cells for demonstrations purposes.
+The example doesn't make much sense, it just arbitrarily sets row span on some cells for demonstration purposes.

-- The athlete column is configured to apply a CSS class to give background to the cell.
-This is important as if background was not given, the cell background would be transparent and the underlying cell would still be visible.
+- The Athlete column is configured to apply a CSS class to give a background to the cell.
+This is important because if a background was not set, the cell background would be transparent and the underlying cell would still be visible.